CumulusNetworks/docs/content/knowledge-base/Setup-and-Getting-Started/Default-User-Name-and-Password-in-Cumulus-Linux.md

 ## Issue

-What is the default user name and password in Cumulus Linux?
+What is the default username and password in Cumulus Linux?

 ## Environment